 When a company decides to create a new application for their employees, regardless of the type of system being designed, the discussion eventually moves to the issue of deployment.
 The system will need to be rolled out to the target users, and there needs to be a plan in place to handle ongoing updates (bug fixes, new feature releases, and so on).
 Years of experience with rolling out desktop applications have left most developers and IT staff with a good idea of the pain involved in client deployments, and a Web application ends up being the easier path.
 Of course, there are some tradeoffs in going with a browser-based Web application versus a rich-client application, but the fear of deployment usually makes those compromises acceptable.
 What we really need is a model for deploying client applications that is as easy and as safe as deploying a Web application, removing the need to compromise on the functionality of our applications.
 That is what "ClickOnce" brings to the table.

 "ClickOnce" is a code name for a set of functionality in the next version of Microsoft® Visual Studio® .NET and the Microsoft® .NET Framework.
 It will allow us to create desktop applications that are deployed with a safe, system-controlled installation, and are automatically updated as needed from a central location.
+Does this mean we use ClickOnce?
+I think we should say this if we do.

 There are two main reasons to develop for the Web instead of for the client machine: